How to Grill Chicken

+Many of our customers ask how to grill chicken without undercooking or ending up with it too dry.
 Wurstmeister Mike considers himself pretty good at grilling chicken too.
-He likes to grill chicken breasts and whole chickens.
+He likes to grill chicken breasts or the whole chickens.
+Here’s his tips.

 Grilled Chicken Breasts